 - Circle of competence: Nobody can understand all the businesses and sectors given India has over 5,000 publicly traded companies from a myriad of industries.
 We aim to stay within our circle of competence and invest only in things we understand.
-Even when we try something new, it is always a minute allocation (3-4%) and overall such positions never cross 10% of the portfolio.
+Even when we try something new, it is always with lower allocation.
 This tail end motivates us to keep learning more about newer industries without risking meaningful capital.
-However, we never violate our other principles even while venturing this way

 No matter how much analysis one does, there are always unknowns and subsequent developments which could dilute or negate the original investment thesis.

 We manage those risks at portfolio level in the following manner:

 - Diversification: We diversify investments across 20-25 stocks in order to reduce concentration risk.
 We have selected this range as it is neither too diversified nor too concentrated.
 This strategy diversifies company-specific risk to a great extent and minimize the effect of a few failed positions on the portfolio.